rondevera/leopaz/Leopaz/README.md

  1. In Spaz, switch to the Preferences tab, scroll to the bottom, and click *Open Prefs Folder*.
 Inside that, open the *userthemes* folder.
  2. Download the [latest version][5] of Leopaz.
- 3. Unzip your copy of Leopaz, and drop the resulting folder into the *userthemes* folder.
+ 3. Unzip your downloaded copy, and drop the resulting *Leopaz* folder into the *userthemes* folder.
  4. Restart Spaz.
  5. In Spaz, switch to the Preferences tab again.
-In the *Interface* section, select *leopaz* from the *Theme* dropdown menu.
+In the *Interface* section, select *Leopaz* from the *Theme* dropdown menu.

 Enjoy!
 Find me on Twitter as [@ronalddevera][7].
 Comments and requests are welcome.